arduinovc/hackintosh-z50/README.md

 ### Working with issue

 Sleep/Wake : partially (randomly not enter in sleep mode)
-HDMI : ok but sometimes it doesn't respond
 Touchpad : partially (need improvements / broken gestures)
-Audio quality : not good

 ### Not-Working

-NumLock : nok
+HDMI port: doesn't work at all.
+Not included in this Macbook Pro SMBIOS.

 ## Screenshots